lgreski/datasciencectacontent/markdown/rprog-dssValueProposition.md

 * A set of course projects that challenge students to produce legitimate work products that can be showcased in a portfolio, and <br><br>
 * Access to a community of students, mentors, and high quality [community-generated content](http://bit.ly/2ePZxfk) that provides context beyond what is covered in the lectures, built by people who have already taken the Specialization courses, some of whom are practicing data scientists or who manage teams of data scientists. <br><br>

-The bottom line is that the Data Science Specialization provides access to content from a prestigious U.S. university at a very affordable price, even if there is a lot less hand holding than is typical for a course in meat space at a university.
+The bottom line is that the Data Science Specialization provides access to content from a prestigious U.S. university at a very affordable price, even if there is significantly less personal attention than is typical for a graduate level course in meat space at a university.

 Furthermore, since the Specialization uses the open source language R, students also learn how to use very sophisticated statistics software at a fraction of the cost of commercial statistics packages, as I discuss in [Commercial Statistics Packages: An Historical Perspective](http://bit.ly/2fPj2qN).